jenlungshih-github/storyweaver2/README.md

 ## Version History

+### v0.3.0
+- **AI Story Feedback**: Implemented a new Genkit flow (`provide-story-feedback`) that uses a specialized prompt to deliver expert-level editorial feedback on children's stories, focusing on clarity, engagement, character, theme, and descriptive writing.

 ### v0.2.0
 - Implemented Guest Login and environment-based configuration.
 - Added Writing Skills and Submit Feedback pages.